Classes begin quarterly

 Big data needs big protection.
 That’s because 90 percent of the world’s data has been created in just the last two years*.
 And as computer networks grow, so too does the quantity of vulnerable information.

-The Cybersecurity Boot Camp is a challenging, part-time program that takes a multidisciplinary approach to attaining proficiency in IT, networking, and modern information security, throughout the course of 24 intensive weeks.
+The Cybersecurity Boot Camp at UT Austin is a challenging, part-time program that takes a multidisciplinary approach to attaining proficiency in IT, networking, and modern information security, throughout the course of 24 intensive weeks.

 - Gain experience with a host of popular tools such as Wireshark, Kali Linux, Metasploit, Nessus, and more.

 - Learn skills applicable to certifications such as the CompTIA Security+, Network+, Linux+, Server+, Cloud+, and certified Ethical Hacker (CEH).

 - Advance your skillset even if you’re currently employed or in school through convenient evening classes.

 - Benefit from a comprehensive set of career services to help equip you for success as you work to change career paths or advance in your current position.

 Why Apply to The Cybersecurity Boot Camp at UT Austin?

 If you are eager to become a digital defender and learn how to keep data safe from prying eyes, or if any of the below describe you, enrolling in this program could help put you on the path to achieving your goals: